-We prepare it in single servings: low glycemic index light tiramisu in a jar.
+We prepare it as a single serving: low glycemic index light tiramisu in a jar.

-The tiramisu is a cold dessert that pleases everyone but is rather caloric and fatty.
+Tiramisu is a cold spoon dessert that pleases everyone but is rather high in calories and fat.

 – egg yolk;